 Like the Athenians (Acts 17:32), many scoff at the idea of a physical resurrection from the dead.
 Some contend that Jesus’ resurrection is merely a myth, just like those found in other religious traditions.
 For more information on the resurrection of Jesus, please see On the Physical Resurrection of Jesus Christ.

 Christianity deals with death in a truly unique way, and makes the astounding claim that its followers will eventually escape the chains of death because its founder, Jesus Christ, did.
 No non-Christian religion, not Islam, Buddhism, Hinduism, Judaism, or any other makes this claim.
-If Jesus Christ is not alive today, Christianity is worthless (1 Corinthians 15).
+If Jesus Christ is not physically alive today, Christianity is worthless (1 Corinthians 15).
 Those who truly believe in Christ, therefore, have certainty of salvation in the face of death.

-To face suffering and death with the courage and hope of future resurrection, the Resurrected Lord must be our vision.
+To face suffering and death with the courage and hope of future resurrection, the Resurrected Lord must be our vision

 What does it mean to have God be our vision as we consider gratitude?

 In 1994 I visited the Tower of London and waited in long lines to see the Crown Jewels.
 They were resplendent, but I felt a little let down.
-Compared to the magnificent sunrises I had seen in Western Washington, the late afternoon colors of the sun reflecting on the walls of the Grand Canyon, and the vibrant hues of the jungles of Belize, the most valuable set of jewels in the world, costing millions of dollars, were less beautiful and than that which cost nothing.
+Compared to the magnificent sunrises I had seen in Western Washington, the late afternoon colors of the sun reflecting on the walls of the Grand Canyon, and the vibrant hues of the jungles of Belize, the most valuable jewels in the world, costing millions of dollars, were disappointing.
+They were less beautiful than that which cost nothing.
 The Crown Jewels were also only available to the few who could see them, but the grandeur of nature is available to everyone, regardless of location, wealth, or any other factor.
 I was exultant and thanked God, the One who provided both the gems and also the sun.

 Humans seem to have a need for reciprocity; a need to respond when something happens to them.
 When a stranger says “hello”, a friend gives a compliment or an enemy makes a threat, we have a visceral urge to reply.
 Even when whatever happens to us is not caused by a person, we need to respond.
 We may gasp in response to a magnificent vista, we may wonder at the beauty of a flower, or we may quake in response to a haunting howl, but we always respond.

 When a person does something for us, whether playing a catchy tune or offering a tasty treat, we usually respond with gratitude; we thank our benefactor.
-Natural beauty, such as the light from the setting sun reflecting off the rock walls of the Grand Canyon, also fills us with feelings of thankfulness.
+Natural beauty, such as the orange light from the setting sun reflecting off the rock walls of the Grand Canyon, also fills us with feelings of thankfulness.
 We can’t help it; gratitude for a benefit rendered just seems to be the natural human reaction.

 Thanking a person for a benefit rendered is perfectly normal; in fact it is expected in most societies.
 But who do we thank for the blessings of nature or for impersonal events?
 Does a hiker on a hill in a thunderstorm thank the lightning for not hitting him?
 Rarely.
 Who do we thank for warm sunshine or a cold mountain spring on a hot day?
 Even the man who denies the existence of the Biblical God may thank his “lucky stars”, “fate” or some other outside force.
 Often the force is personalized, such as when a man thanks “Lady Luck” for a gambling win or “Mother Nature” for the beauty of a flower.
 For centuries soldiers have personalized the weapons that they hoped would save them in battle (Big Bertha, Enola Gay) and thanked them if they do.
 Children evince an inveterate desire to name things, from the family car to their most beloved toys, and thank them for things done just as they would people.
 It seems that it is human nature to thank a personal force, not an impersonal force, for whatever good is received.